 - Identify Feature Requests & Bugs: It lets you get feedback and feature requests from your customers in real-time and fix bugs before they cause problems.
 It is easier for the developer to identify and rectify any issues.

 - Understand Users: It's an excellent way for brands to get customer insights about their products or services.
 Collecting in-app feedback can help you understand what users like and dislike about your app and what future features they want.

 - Improve User Experience: It is also an opportunity to improve user experience.
-This way, you can increase engagement and customer retention rates, which will lead to more revenue in the long term.
-It also helps you get a sense of how much time people spend on your app, which enables you to understand their engagement with it.
+This way, you can increase engagement and customer retention rates, leading to more revenue in the long term.
+It also helps you understand how much time people spend on your app, enabling you to understand their engagement with it.

 How do we collect in-app mobile feedback?